forestgrape/coronavirus/coronavirus.md

 ### Metabolic Phase Tropism
-[in work: incomplete and citations/confirmation in work]<br>
+[in work: incomplete and citations/confirmation in work]

-> The tropism in the virion phase is better known than the tropism in the metabolic phase, since the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells expression the right receptors.
+> The tropism in the virion phase is better known than the tropism in the metabolic phase.
+One reason is the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells of laboratory cell-lines, expression the right receptors.
 To investigate the metabolic phase, ideally one could look into the cells.

-* The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
+* The cell environment shouldn't deactivate the virus or alarming the immune system.
-* The cell should be able to produce lots of virions and thus should have a capable protein producing metabolism.
+* The cell should be able to produce many virions and thus should have a capable metabolism.

 #### Metabolic Phase Tropism of Coronaviruses
 * ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine